 What information should you include in an epilepsy bracelet?

 If you’ve chosen an epilepsy bracelet where you can add your own information, then you might be wondering what to include.
-It’s always worth speaking with your doctor - they can tell you what’s most important for your specific situation.
-That said, it can be useful to include:
+Ask your doctor for advice - they can tell you what’s most important for your specific situation.

 Learn more: Seizure first aid